 We make it easier for organisations to apply for their staff's DBS checks.
-Directly connected to the UK Government's gateway, our online system ensures organisations receive fast results.
-Allowing employers to get new staff into employment faster.
+Directly connected to the UK Government's gateway, our online system ensures organisations receive fast results, allowing staff into employment faster.

-When Should I Apply for a DBS Check?
+When Should Organisations Apply for a DBS Check?

-A DBS check should be applied for when employing staff for high-risk roles.
-They should be done as part of the hiring process and then periodically to ensure that no employee has a criminal record or other history that could prevent them from performing their duties.
+A DBS check should be applied for when employing staff for high-risk roles, or when their criminal history could affect their ability to do the job at hand.
+They should be done as part of the hiring process, and then periodically, to ensure that no employee has a criminal record or other history that could prevent them from performing their duties.

 What Kind of DBS Check Should I Request for my Employees?